Back to Homepage

 Biology 351 -Developmental Biology

-Note to students: all material for this course is available on Angel
+Note to students: all material for this course is available on Desire2Learn

 In essence, Developmental Biology is a study of cell differentiation; to its extreme extent, development of an entire organism from a single cell involves several stages of differentiation and cell interaction.
 The course will investigate the cellular and molecular processes involved in generating an embryo, in creating various tissues and organs, and the effect of external stimuli on development.